-- All prescription and nonprescription drugs should be stored away from children's reach. - All drugs should be stored in a locked facility. - A child should have supervised access to a drug only if the caseworker and foster parent agree that the child is capable.
-The child should be trained how to self-administer a drug by the appropriate professional. - All medications and/or vitamins should remain in an original container if being taken to school.
+- All prescription and non-prescription drugs should be stored away from children's reach.
+All drugs should be stored in a locked facility. - A child should have supervised access to a drug only if the caseworker and foster parents agree that the child is capable.
+The child should be trained how to self-administer a drug by the appropriate professional. - All medication and/or vitamins should remain in an original container if being taken to school.